jjjuande/EasyGoogleMobileAds/README-EN.md

     string[] testDeviceIDs = new string[]{"E92E9A6745B85439C2EA180AB0010A87"};
     EasyGoogleMobileAds.GetInterstitialManager().SetTestDevices(true, testDeviceIDs);

 The following code will initialize the interstitial with the given Ad Unit ID.
-You must add it just after the code above, and at the beggining of the game.  _(This will prepare the ad to be shown downloading it.
+You must add it just after the code above, and at the beginning of the game.  _(This will prepare the ad to be shown downloading it.
 It won't display any interstitial.
 Keep reading.)_

     EasyGoogleMobileAds.GetInterstitialManager().PrepareInterstitial("ca-app-pub-XXXXXXXXXXXXXXXX/XXXXXXXXXX");